-Wife to the world’s most patient husband, Kevin—I call him Mr. Tall, Dark and Handsome, which might be why he’s so patient with me.
-Mom to the Crazies, our four sweetly wacky kids—kids we never thought we’d be able to conceive: Cassidy, Blake, Avery, and Sawyer.
-I write fiction and nonfiction for tweens and teens, and Christian inspiration books for women.
+I am married to my steady-feeler husband, Kevin—I call him Mr. Tall, Dark and Handsome (see photo—it’s an apt description, is it not?).
+I am a forever-thankful mom to the Crazies, our four sweetly wacky kids—kids we never thought we’d be able to conceive: Cassidy, Blake, Avery, and Sawyer.

 Who are the Crazies?